Easy Leg Exercises for Seniors to Improve Mobility and Balance

-According to the specialists in our rehab facility, lunges can help strengthen your lower body and back.
-You must keep your back straight, lower the hips, and keep your chin up as you step forward to complete one lunge.
+Lunges are a great lower body exercise for seniors.
+They can also help strengthen your back, relieve pain, prevent loss of bone density, and improve coordination.
+Keep your back straight, lower the hips, and keep your chin up as you step forward to complete one lunge.
 You could also try stationary lunges as they are easy on your knees.
-They can help relieve pain, prevent loss of bone density, and improve coordination and flexibility.

-The experts in our rehabilitation center recommend half squats for those older adults who have difficulty in performing full squats.
+The experts in our assisted living facility recommend half squats for those older adults who have difficulty performing full squats.
 To complete half squats, you may use a chair to balance yourself.
-Bend your knees are far as comfortably possible while holding the chair, then resume your standing position.
+Bend your knees as comfortably as possible while holding the chair, then resume your standing position.
 This can help improve your balance and strengthen your knees, legs, and hips.

 This exercise can help seniors to improve their balance and the ability to stand.
-Knee extensions can also help enhance the motion in their knees.
-You can sit in a chair and straighten out the right knee for a few seconds.
+Knee extensions can also enhance the motion in their knees.
+Sit in a chair and straighten out the right knee for a few seconds.
 Then, do the same with your left knee.
 Repeat these steps 12-15 times for each leg.

 If you want to improve your coordination and balance, this is an excellent exercise.
 Use a high box or a step and step up carefully with your left leg.
 Hold yourself and balance until you count to three, then lower yourself down slowly.
 Do the same with your right leg.
-You can hold on to some support, if necessary.
+You can use some support, if necessary.

 Get the Care & Support You Need at Our Senior Rehabilitation

-The Holiday has an excellent rehab facility in Rhode Island.
-We have dedicated nursing staff and a team of qualified therapists to cater to our patients.
-We believe that all residents should be treated with love, dignity, and respect and offer comprehensive care plans as per your specific needs.
+The Holiday has excellent facilities for assisted living in Rhode Island.
+We have dedicated nursing staff and a team of qualified therapists to assist our patients.
+Our staff will help you follow a healthy and active lifestyle as you age.
+We believe that all residents should be treated with love, dignity, and respect, which is why we offer comprehensive care plans as per their specific needs.